How should progressivity be measured?

 A broad definition of progressivity, that tax burdens rise with household income, masks a host of ambiguities in measuring the effect of a tax change.
 The percentage change in after-tax income is the most reliable measure of the progressivity of such a change.

 A tax is progressive if, on average, household tax burdens rise with incomes.
-This definition is generally considered too broad because there are various ways to define “tax burden.”
+This definition is generally considered too broad because “tax burden” can be defined in various ways.
 Table 1 helps illustrate the problem by analyzing a hypothetical proposal to reduce all individual income tax rates by 1 percentage point.

-In this example, five possible measures of changes in tax burdens might be used.
+In this example, five possible measures of change in tax burdens might be used:

-- The average change in tax burden (figure 1.1).
+1. The average change in tax burden (column 5, table 1).
 This is the change in the average dollar amount of the taxes borne by households in each income group.
 Because tax reductions increase with income, the proposal would seem to reduce progressivity.
-But higher-income groups have higher tax burdens before the change, which means that they are not disproportionately better off than lower-income groups even though they receive larger tax cuts under the proposal.
-Therefore, the average change in tax burden seems an ambiguous measure of progressivity.
+But higher-income groups have higher tax burdens before the change, which means that they are not disproportionately better off than lower-income groups, even though they receive larger tax cuts under the proposal.
+Therefore, the average change in tax burden is an ambiguous measure of progressivity.

-- The percentage change in tax burden (figure 1.2).
+2. The percentage change in tax burden (column 6, table 1).
 This is the percentage change in the average dollar amount of the taxes borne by households in each income group.
-The lowest and highest income groups have the smallest percentage reduction in average tax burdens, implying that the proposal reduces progressivity at the low-income end, and increases progressivity at the high-income end.
-But the burden that any dollar amount of taxes imposes on a household depends on the household’s income; certainly the burden of paying $100 of tax is much greater on a household with $10,000 of income than it is on a household with $1 million.
+The lowest and highest income groups have the smallest percentage reduction in average tax burdens, implying that the proposal reduces progressivity at the low-income end and increases progressivity at the high-income end.
+But the burden that any dollar amount of taxes imposes on a household depends on the household’s income; certainly, the burden of paying $100 of tax is much greater on a household with $10,000 of income than it is on a household with $1 million.
 Therefore, the percentage change in tax burden is an inadequate measure of progressivity.

-- The change in percent of tax burden (figure 1.3).
+3. The change in share of federal taxes (column 7, table 1).
 This is the change in the percentage distribution of tax burdens across income groups.
 The change is zero for the “All” income group, because the percentage distributions under baseline (current) law and under the proposal both must add to 100 percent.
-For the proposal, this measure shows that the share of taxes paid by the top 5 percent of households would increase, while the share would decrease or remain unchanged for all lower-income groups, indicating that the proposal increases progressivity.
+For the proposal, this measure shows that the share of taxes paid by the top 1 percent of households would increase, while the share would decrease or remain unchanged for all other income groups, indicating that the proposal increases progressivity.
 But an increase in the share of tax burdens for high-income households does not necessarily indicate that high-income households have suffered disproportionately.
 Therefore, the change in percent of tax burden is not an unambiguous measure of progressivity, either.

-- The change in average tax rate (figure 1.4).
-Changing tax burdens as a percent of pre-tax income reduces average tax rates the least for the bottom two income quintiles and by roughly the same amount for the top three quintiles.
+4. The change in average tax rate (column 8, table 1).
+Changing tax burdens as a percentage of pretax income reduces average tax rates the least for the bottom three income quintiles and even more for the top two quintiles.
 This suggests that the proposal somewhat reduces progressivity, at least at lower income levels.
-But relative changes in pre-tax income do not indicate how much households’ relative well-being—their ability to consume currently or in the future (using savings)—is affected.
+But relative changes in pretax income do not indicate how much households’ relative well-being—their ability to consume currently or in the future (using savings)—is affected.
 Therefore, the change in average tax rate is an inadequate indicator of progressivity.

-- The percentage change in after-tax income (figure 1.5).
-This measure is the change in tax burdens as a percent of after-tax income (i.e., pre-tax income less current tax burdens).
-Here, the proposal generally increases after-tax incomes by increasing percentages as income increase (with the largest percentage increases for the top 1 percent and top 0.1 percent of households), implying that the proposal reduces progressivity.
+5. The percentage change in after-tax income (column 9, table 1).
+This measure is the change in tax burdens as a percent of after-tax income (i.e., pretax income less current tax burdens).
+The proposal generally increases after-tax incomes by increasing percentages as income increases up to the top 1 percent of households (with the largest percentage increase for the 95th–99th percentiles), implying that the proposal reduces progressivity except at the very top of the income distribution.
 Because households’ current and future consumption from current income can only be made from the amount left after paying taxes, the percentage change in after-tax income provides a direct measure of the effect of a tax proposal on households’ welfare.
 It is therefore the most useful measure of progressivity.

 ———.
 2015.
 “Fairness and Tax Policy.”
 JCX-48-15.
 Washington, DC: Joint Committee on Taxation.